ClubBoss/Poker_Analyzer/README.md

 - Pending evaluations are stored in saved hand exports so queued action analysis persists when reloading a session, ensuring consistent playback even after closing the app
+- Automatic evaluation queue backups run every 15 minutes and keep only the 50 most recent files to save storage

 ![screenshot](flutter_01.png)